CrimsonArrow26/REDZONE/AI_CONTEXT_TRANSFER.md

 4. **Test Keyword**: Say "help" clearly into the microphone
 5. **Verify Detection**: Check console for "Keyword 'help' detected!" message
 6. **Check Admin Alert**: Verify that an SOS alert is sent to the admin dashboard
+7. **Use Test Button**: In development mode, use the "🎤 Start Voice Test" button for debugging
-7. **View Transcript**: See real-time transcript of your speech in the voice recognition testing section
+8. **View Transcript**: See real-time transcript of your speech in the voice recognition testing section
-8. **Control Listening**: Use the button to start/stop keyword listening as needed
+9. **Control Listening**: Use the button to start/stop keyword listening as needed

 **Note**: The system is always active in red zones for other safety parameters (speed, voice level, stationary detection), but keyword listening requires manual activation via the button.